bluesky-social/atproto/packages/plc/README.md

 In a situation such as this, the `recoveryKey` may be used to rotate both the `signingKey` and `recoveryKey`.

-If a user wishes to recovery from this situation, they sign a new operation rotating the `signingKey` to a key that they hold and set the `prev` of that operation to point to the most recent pre-attack operation.
+If a user wishes to recover from this situation, they sign a new operation rotating the `signingKey` to a key that they hold and set the `prev` of that operation to point to the most recent pre-attack operation.

 ## Example